Research ethics and integrity

 The Faculty of Fine Arts and Music is very diverse in its research activities, not all of which require ethics approval.
 As a rule of thumb, ask the following questions: where is the *information* used in your research project coming from?
 Is it coming from within yourself?
 Or from outside yourself?
 Information coming from outside yourself that includes other people’s input, requires ethics approval.
 If it’s coming from within yourself then it generally doesn’t.

 For example, a student researcher is performing with a group, recording the performance and analysing it.
 If the information comes from the student researcher’s analysis of the recording and/or their reflection on the experience, this would not require ethics approval.
-However, if the student researcher intends to include the other performers’ reflections on the performance, or information taken from interviews with the other performers, etc., this would require ethics approval.
+However, if the student researcher intends to include the actual recording, the other performers’ reflections on the performance, or information taken from interviews with the other performers, etc., this would require ethics approval.

 Please contact your supervisor or the HEAG administrator if you are unsure whether you need ethics approval.

 How do I submit my application?

-You are expected to have completed the Research, Ethics, and Integrity Training Module (RIOT) prior to your application.
+You must complete the Research, Ethics, and Integrity Training Module (RIOT) before applying.